Donald Trump Pronounces DACA Program Deal ‘Probably Dead’

 The Congressional Budget Office estimates that the administration’s spending plans could run as high as $683 billion from now until 2027.

-The latest episode of the DACA debate is playing out as Trump comes under increasing fire over comments where he reportedly referred to Haiti, El Salvador and other African nations as “shithole countries” during conversations with lawmakers about the fate of the program.
+The latest episode of the DACA debate is playing out as Trump comes under increasing fire over comments where he reportedly referred to Haiti, El Salvador, and other African nations as “shithole countries” during conversations with lawmakers about the fate of the program.

 During Sunday morning’s tweet firestorm, Trump sought to defend his reported words and actions.